SharadSrc/sd-microservice-play/README.md

 ## Running the app from a container

-To start the container, services and  expose it to external traffic:
+To start the container, services and  expose it to external traffic(By default, the Pod is only accessible by its internal IP address within the Kubernetes cluster):

 run the following commands: